-I don’t know about you, but I have better things to do with that $250 than to send it in to Uncle Sam.
+I don’t know about you, but I have better things to do with that $1,700 than to send it in to Uncle Sam.

 But here’s the thing: You can’t claim it if you didn’t track it.
 You cannot claim it if you do not have proof that you spent it.
 You have to keep good records.

 What expenses can you claim?

 That might seem like overkill.
 However, as important as that car expense is and as many questions as people have about claiming their car or mileage, etc., I think it’s worth taking the time.

 There’s a lot of rules around claiming your car mileage or expenses.
-You can do a lot of book keeping tracking every single penny you spend on gas, etc. The IRS does allow you to simplify that by claiming a standard mileage rate.
+You can do a lot of book keeping tracking every single penny you spend on gas, oil changes, depreciation, etc.

 We’ll get into more depth soon enough on the different kinds of things that qualify as expenses.
 If it’s reasonable and necessary for operating your business, you probably can claim it.

+What you will do is enter the total you spent for each category.
 There are some items that don’t have a category, and schedule C allows you to list them in a part called “other expenses.”
 (Creative name).